How Many Times Can You Take the MCAT? A Guide to Retaking the Test

 Thanks to the creator and directors of MCAT, the Association of American Medical Colleges (AAMC), they have provided clear and reasonable answers to that question.
 An individual is allowed to take the test just 3 times in a calendar year, 4 times in a span of two years and a total of 7 in one’s lifetime.
 As clear as this is, it has led to another question, why the limits?
 And what do they mean?

 A cap as to how many times you can take the MCAT seems a bit limiting, but they are actually there to help you as an individual.
 As highlighted before, taking the MCAT again is not a bad idea but the limit will only remind you that you have just a little margin for error.
 Consider the following two reasons for those limits.
+Keep in mind that included in the “attempts” of taking the MCAT include voiding your MCAT scores after the test as well as not showing up to your scheduled MCAT test date.

 How many times you can take the MCAT may also be restricted by your budget.
 There is a large financial burden to taking this test multiple times that can be countered by simply studying and changing how you take the test to improve your scores.